MrGovorun/RuWordly-Telegram-Bot/README.md

 ```

 ## Localization
-If you need localization, you should change 'words.csv' on your vocabulary with the same format ('word,weight').
-If you don't have weight, place 1 in vocabularu, but your variants being without sort of rarest.
+If you need to change localization, so you should change 'words.csv' on your vocabulary with the same format ('word,weight').
+If you don't have weight, place 1 in vocabulary, but your variants won't be sorted by rarity.
 You also need replace text messages in file 'text_message.py'.
-It containts dict with all messages and buttons names.
-Change messages based on english key in dict.
+It containts dict with all messages and button names.
+Change messages based on English key in dict.

 ## How to use
-When you start bot, it ask you mode that you like.
-There is two mods - wordly game and help with wordly game.
+There are two modes - Wordly game and Help with wordly game.
+Please choose one of them.

-### Wrodly game mode
+### Wordly game mode
-Bot get one word from vocabulary with non-zero weight (if you don't have weight in your vocabulary, you possible play in hard-mode Wordly with ultra-rare words)
+The Bot gets one word from vocabulary with non-zero weight (if you don't have weight in your vocabulary, probably you are playing in a hard-mode Wordly with ultra-rare words).
-Player input 5-letter noun word.
-Bot generate code of accordance for than word and generate image with result, that send to user.
-User have 6 tries.
-If player don't guess answer, bot send lose message, end game and go to start screen with buttons
+Player inputs 5-letter noun.
+The Bot generates code of accordance for that word and generates result image and then send it to player.
+Player has 6 tries.
+If player doesn't guess the answer, the bot sends him lose message, ends game and goes to the Start screen with buttons.

 ### Help with wordly game
-Bot wait messages of two types.
-First message should be 5-letter non words, that user input in wordly game in other system (site or app).
-Other system show user answer - colored word.
-User should code that image and send code to bot - it was second message.
+The Bot waits for messages of two types.
+First message should contain 5-letter noun which player inputed in wordly game in other system (site or app).
+Other system shows user answer - colored word.
+Player should code that image and send code to the bot - it is a second message.
 Code is easy.
 Grey letters mark as 0,
 white letters as 1,